smrbu/project-oasis/README.md

 # [projectoasis.ch](http://projectoasis.ch)

-This is the final exercise for the EPFL Extension School Course 50 Things You Need to Know About the Internet.
+This is the final exercise for the EPFL Extension School *Course 50 Things You Need to Know About the Internet*.

 ### Setup